 So when recruiting a new employee, by all means put the best foot forward.
 But ensure that any assured promises made will indeed come through.
 Best to amplify the best parts of reality, rather than conjure up alternative versions of it that sound good but just don’t exist.

-I am a cofounder and Partner at NextView Ventures, a seed-stage venture capital firm helping Internet founders get their companies off to the best possible start.
+I am a cofounder and Partner at NextView Ventures, a seed-stage venture capital firm championing founders who redesign the Everyday Economy.

 David Beisel is a co-founder and Partner at NextView Ventures.
 He has been focused on early stage Internet startups his entire career, both as an entrepreneur and venture capitalist.

 As an investor in the digital media space, David was most recently a Vice President at Venrock and previously a Principal at Masthead Venture Partners.
 Prior to becoming a venture capitalist, David co-founded Sombasa Media, an e-mail marketing company best known for its flagship product BargainDog.
 Sombasa was successfully acquired by About.com where David served as Vice President of Marketing.

 David holds an MBA from the Stanford Graduate School of Business and an AB in Economics, magna cum laude and Phi Beta Kappa, from Duke University.
 He also founded and leads the Boston Innovators Group, an organization which holds quarterly entrepreneur events drawing a thousand attendees.